 - You’ll also need to make a hotel or resort reservation.
 It’s important to make this early, as Disney resorts and certain third party hotels give you access to perks such as being able to make dining reservations earlier.

-- You will want to make dining reservations, especially for the most in-demand restaurants at WDW like Ohana, Space 220, and Be Our Guest.
+- You will want to make dining reservations, especially for the most in-demand restaurants at WDW like Beak and Barrel, Space 220, and Be Our Guest.

 Speaking of dining reservations, you’ll definitely want to get acquainted with that system.
 Our Guide 2 Disney World Dining Reservations gives you a complete rundown of everything you need to know about Advanced Dining Reservations.
 This includes how early you can start making Disney dining reservations, how to score last minute tables, and how to use the Walk-Up Waitlist.